The number of owner-occupiers in England has remained the same for the fifth year in a row, according to the latest English Housing Survey.

 Joining those rising numbers of owner occupiers with Homeward Legal's help.
 We work with top-quality conveyancing solicitors across England and Wales to deliver the best conveyancing services at the best-value price.

-Talk to our team now on 0800 038 6699 to kickstart your house purchase or sale.
+Talk to our team now onto kickstart your house purchase or sale.
 You can also get a no-obligation quote for conveyancing services online.
-At Homeward Legal, we’re open seven days so are always ready to answer any of your queries.
+At Homeward Legal, we're open seven days so are always ready to answer any of your queries.